 Historically, companies have prioritized transportation management (TMS) and warehouse management systems (WMS) to optimize various logistics functions from planning and procurement to asset and labor utilization.

-Yard Management Solutions presents yet another opportunity for companies to increase visibility, enhance security, and reduce costs by automating detailed monitoring of trailers at a facility.
+Yard management solutions present yet another opportunity for companies to increase visibility, enhance security, and reduce costs by automating detailed monitoring of trailers at a facility.
+These systems can greatly improve supply chain management for food and beverage companies at every stage.

 For example, a WMS tells a picker to pull SKUs for a particular trailer.
 A TMS guides that shipment to a specific carrier.
 But who’s in charge of tracking when a trailer begins unloading or loading and how long it idles in a yard before it moves?
 Who’s tracking government mandatory information?